To summarize, Prairie Smoke & Spice is:

 - The premier BBQ caterer in Saskatchewan, with a pile of awards and a fleet of smokers, ready to serve groups of 50 to 5000

-- Leader of Canada’s largest BBQ School, with 24 classes being offered in 2015 and over 1000 students trained to date.
+- Leader of Canada’s largest BBQ School, with ~20 classes being offered each year and over 3000 students trained to date.

-- Operators of the only Southern BBQ food truck in Saskatchewan, serving our award winning food between May and October.
+- Operators of the only Championship BBQ food truck in Saskatchewan, serving our award winning food between May and October.

 - Very fortunate to have a career doing what we love, and spreading the BBQ gospel to as many people as possible!